Pylons/deform/docs/validation.rst

             """Custom schema level validation code."""

             # appstruct is Colander appstruct after all other validations have passed
-            # Note that this method may not be never reached
+            # Note that this method might not ever be reached
             if appstruct["preview"] and appstruct["email"] == colander.null:
                 # This error message appears at the top of the form
                 raise colander.Invalid(node["email"], "Please fill in email field if you want to send a preview email.")